Manual for Chart Geany 5

 - Support for various Comma Separated Values (CSV) formats like Metastock 7, Metastock 8, AMI Broker, Yahoo Finance, Google Finance, Standard CSV as well as Microsoft Excel (xls) files .

 - Support for various drawing and text objects like Labels, Trailing Text, Horizontal Lines, Vertical Lines, Trend Lines and Fibonacci Retracements.

-- Easy download of quotes from Yahoo Finance, Google Finance and Quandl.
+- Easy download of quotes from Yahoo Finance and IEX.

 - Portfolio Manager able to handle multiple portfolios and different currencies with periodic price updates.